Frequently Asked Questions

 We are able to use unofficial transcripts and English proficiency scores during the review process.
 If an applicant is admitted to the program, then official documents will need to be sent to the Graduate School.
 Letters of recommendation must come from the letter writers themselves or be emailed directly to the Program Coordinator from the letter writer.
 If a student hand delivers official transcripts, it must be in a sealed, stamped envelope.

-All students who meet the minimum application requirements are eligible for a GTA.
+All students who meet the minimum application requirements are eligible to be considered for a GTA.
 We assume all applicants are interested in a GTA unless they make note of it in their application.
+Decisions regarding GTA support are separate from admission decisions and are based on availability of department resources.

 Admission requirements vary per program.
 Please consult the specific program webpage and the Program Guidelines button to determine if your application will satisfy the admission requirements for that program.